 Because of the importance of the HaraMeter™ in my own training and teaching, I wanted to make it available to others.
 Over the last year, I have worked with professional designers and suppliers to create version we now have for sale.
 I am very pleased with the outcome; I think that this version is superior to the ones I have used in the past.

 I will write more on how to use the HaraMeter™in future posts.
-If this biofeedback device intrigues you, information is now available regarding on HaraMeter pricing and shipping.
+If this training development device intrigues you, information is now available regarding on HaraMeter pricing and shipping.
 I hope it helps you acquire hara sooner than I did.

 As I explained in earlier posts, the traditional ways to develop hara are training in zazen and training in the martial arts.
 In this post, I will concentrate on aspects of zazen that can be helpful in developing hara whether or not someone wants to formally study zazen.